kolpanic/ZipKit/README.md

 ####Note
 This project was originally hosted at [Bitbucket](https://bitbucket.org/kolpanic/zipkit).
 It was transferred using [fast-export](https://github.com/frej/fast-export), and all open issues were manually copied here.

+If you need to support older versions of OS X or iOS, you can get the last BitBucket version by cloning this repository, then checking out tag 0.9.